023-dev/023-dev/README.md

 ## About Me

-**I’m a Software Engineer who thrives on focus and hustle specializing in designing and building efficient, scalable backend systems.**
+**I’m a highly driven Software Engineer with a strong focus on building efficient, scalable backend systems using modern Java and Spring technologies.**

-My core strength lies in designing robust architectures that meet both business goals and technical standards.
-I place strong emphasis on writing clean, well-structured code that follows Clean Code principles and SOLID design practices.
-I actively leverage modern design patterns to simplify complexity, enhance performance, and make systems easier to maintain.
+My core strength lies in designing robust system architectures that align with both business goals and engineering best practices.
+I place a strong emphasis on clean code, modular design, and thoughtful abstraction — always aiming to create maintainable and extensible systems.

+I have hands-on experience with layered architecture, hexagonal architecture, and domain-driven design (DDD).
+I actively apply proven design patterns such as factory, strategy, and builder to manage complexity and improve code clarity.
+I also enjoy applying architectural patterns like event-driven architecture and CQRS when solving problems at scale.

-I’m a strong advocate of Test-Driven Development (TDD) and frequently use JUnit5 and Mockito to write reliable, high-coverage test suites.
+With a strong belief in writing testable, reliable code, I advocate for Test-Driven Development (TDD) and frequently use JUnit5 and Mockito to build high-quality test suites.

-I value continuous learning in a fast-evolving tech landscape and enjoy sharing insights and lessons through my technical blog.
-I'm always eager to explore new tools and methodologies that help me write better software and solve complex engineering challenges.
+My key interests include backend architecture, scalable system design, database performance optimization, and building resilient services through clean and consistent architectural principles.
+I enjoy collaborating with other engineers to exchange ideas, challenge assumptions, and continuously improve both code and team processes.

 ## Skills